-If you are using SYNC I/O in stand-alone mode (without Pro Tools), you can control it with the SYNC I/O Setup utility, or with the switches on the front panel of the SYNC I/O.
+If you are using SYNC I/O in stand-alone mode (without Pro Tools), you can control it with the SYNC I/O Setup software utility (Windows only), or with the switches on the front panel of the SYNC I/O.

-SYNC I/O Setup gives you access to all SYNC I/O controls, but the front panel switches do not.
-The following SYNC I/O parameters are accessible only through SYNC I/O Setup or Pro Tools:
+SYNC I/O Setup gives you access to all SYNC I/O controls.
+The following SYNC I/O parameters are accessible only through Pro Tools or the SYNC I/O Setup software utility:

-- · GPI controls

-- ◆ Variable Speed Override (VSO)

-- Window burn parameters: while you can turn the Window burn on or off from the front panel, you cannot configure its display parameters without Pro Tools or SYNC I/O Setup.
+- Variable Speed Override (VSO) - Window burn parameters: While you can turn the Window burn on or off from the front panel, you cannot configure its display parameters without Pro Tools or SYNC I/O Setup.

-See "SYNC I/O Controls in Pro Tools, SYNC I/O Setup and the Front Panel" on page 32.
+See "SYNC I/O Controls in Pro Tools, SYNC I/O Setup Software Utility, and the SYNC I/O Front Panel" on page 34.